laro/Cilia/README.md

         - ~~Or is perfect forwarding enough?~~
             - ~~https://stackoverflow.com/a/9864472~~
             - This would not work for virtual functions

-- Array
-    - `cilia::Array<T>`
-    - Not called `cilia::Vector<T>`, because this could easily collide with the mathematical (numerical/geometric) Vector.
-    - (See Matrix & Vector, even though they are in other sub-namespaces.)

 - Matrix & Vector
     - Geometry